 What is titanium dioxide?

 It’s a food additive widely used throughout the world for its opacifying and colouring properties (white pigment).
-Better known in Europe as E171, the sale of food products containing this additive has been suspended in France since January 1st, 2020, for precautionary reasons.
+Better known in Europe as E171, the sale of food products containing this additive has been suspended in France since January 1st, 2020, for precautionary reasons and its ban has just been extended to Europe in January 2022.

 Looking back on our key research results:

-E 171 crosses thee placental barrier in humans
+E 171 crosses the placental barrier in humans

-Working in collaboration with the Laboratoire national de métrologie et d’éssais (LNE), the Groupe de Physique des Matériaux (CNRS/INSA Rouen/Université de Rouen-Normandie), Toulouse University Hospital, Picardie-Jules Verne University and the National Veterinary School in Toulouse, INRAE scientists have pursued their work in humans and have supplied proof that the titanium dioxide nanoparticles present in E171 can cross the placenta and reach the foetal environment.
+Working in collaboration with the Laboratoire national de métrologie et d’éssais (LNE), the Groupe de Physique des Matériaux (CNRS/INSA Rouen/Université de Rouen-Normandie), Toulouse University Hospital, Picardie-Jules Verne University and the National Veterinary School in Toulouse, INRAE scientists have pursued their work in humans and have supplied proof that TiO2 nanoparticles present in the additive E171 can cross the placenta and reach the foetal environment.
 Their results, published on 7 October 2021 in Particle and Fibre Toxicology, alert on the importance of evaluating the risk of exposure of pregnant women to these nanoparticles.

 E171 crosses the intestinal barrier in animals